Psychological Evaluations in Vancouver, WA & Portland, OR

 How Is Psychological Testing Performed?

-The assessment process should always be individualized.
-That means your child’s testing battery will not be exactly the same as another child’s because differentiated evaluations ensure Dr. Webb develops a complete understanding of the individual’s strengths and struggles.
-While the individual assessments, interview questions, and other specifics may change, she tries to keep the overall process simple and straightforward.
-Specifically, you can expect the following:
+We believe the assessment process should always be individualized.
+That means your child’s testing plan won’t look exactly like another child’s—because tailoring each evaluation helps us gain a complete understanding of your child’s unique strengths and challenges.
+While the specific assessments, interview questions, and other details may vary from one child to another, we strive to keep the overall process clear, supportive, and easy to navigate.